Bethersden Gardeners’ Society – Celebrating 125 Years of Flower Shows

 Treasurer: Jim Williams

-Committee: Brenda Millen, David Rushton, Jeanette Jahnz, Sue King, Brian Hammond, Kath Hammond, Sue Chisholm, Victor Medlock, Sarah Dacre & Paul Savage.
+Committee: Brenda Millen, David Rushton, Jeanette Jahnz, Sue King, Brian Hammond, Kath Hammond, Victor Medlock, Sarah Dacre & Paul Savage.

-Diamond & Golden Jubilee Cup Judges: Jeannette Jahnz, Anna Green, Cath Fensom, Lesley Rye and Hazel Ovenden.
+Diamond & Golden Jubilee Cup Judges: Paul Millen, Pam Mills, Lesley Rye and Hazel Ovenden.
+Jeannette Jahnz is the co-ordinator.
 (Nominations to any Officer or Committee Member at any time.
 You can nominate the whole or part of a garden, even your own.)

 Revised Diamond and Golden Jubilee Cup Rules (New for 2018)